nephio-project/nephio-example-packages/repository/README.md

-# cluster
+# repository

 ## Description

 Provisions a Gitea repo for a Nephio cluster
-The repo will be named after the package name
+The repo will be named after the cluster name